The Complete Guide to Adjustable Trailer Hitches

 Measuring for the Right Adjustable Hitch

-To be effective, an adjustable trailer hitch needs to make up the height difference between all of your trailers.
+To be effective, an adjustable ball hitch, or adjustable drop hitch, needs to make up the height difference between all of your trailers.
 With some quick measurements, you can be confident that you’re choosing the best one to suit your needs.

 First, measure the coupler height of each of your trailers, taking note of the highest or tallest one, as well as the lowest or shortest one (i.e. the one that rides closest to the ground.
 Be sure to measure at the coupling point and that each trailer frame is resting parallel to the ground.
 The tallest trailer will be the top of your adjustment range and the shortest will be the bottom.